-- Help update the School's Medical Conditions Policy. - Help provide regular training for school staff in managing the most common medical conditions at school. - Provide information about where the school can access other specialist training.
+- Help update the School's pupil health and wellbeing policy. - Help provide regular training for school staff in managing the most common medical conditions and mental health needs at school. - Provide information about where the school can access other specialist training.